Best RX 6600 Graphics Card

 In terms of thermals and noise, the Eagle doesn’t deliver anything too impressive.
 But, that’s expected considering the price.

-Temperature-wise, it sits around 65°C while the fans ramp up to 1950 RPM, which raises noise levels to 33 dBA.
+Temperature-wise, it sits around 65°C while the fans ramp up to 1950 RPM, which elevates noise levels to 33 dBA.

 The Pros: